-The Mega might not be everybody’s cup of tea and there are plenty of trails that are on offer for all levels of rider from June to August.
-Either hire bikes and equipment when you arrive or bring your own equipment, take the lift up and ride some of the best routes in the world, let alone the Alps
+The Mega might not be for everyone, and there are plenty of trails on offer for all levels of rider.
+You can hire bikes and equipment when you arrive or bring your own, take the lift up, and ride some of the best routes in the world!

-More than 250km of tracks and 36 circuits!
+There are over 250km of tracks and 36 circuits including:

-Training and competition tracks for experienced downhill riders (who have a suitable bike and must wear a helmet) are located under the first section (beginners) and the second section (moderately difficult) of the Grandes Rousses DMC, beneath the Poutran cable car (experts).
+Training and competition tracks for downhill riders are located under the first section (beginner) and the second section (moderately difficult) of the Grandes Rousses DMC, beneath the Poutran cable car (expert).